Mycobacterium phage Iliad

 Annotation StatusNot sequenced

-Plaque NotesPlaques are clear in the center and turbid around the outside–bullseye plaques.
-Diameters measured from 4 millimeters to 6 millimeters.
+Plaque Notes48-hour plaques are clear in the center and turbid around the outside–bullseye plaques.
+Plaque diameters averaged 5 millimeters, collected from 15 plaques.

 Has been Phamerated?No